Career Pathways in Tanzania

 Students in secondary school clubs self-select a career interest and participate in different tracts that teach lessons that are specific to their career interests, including agriculture and environmental conservation, healthcare, business development and management, creative arts, and information and communication technologies.
 Students in each tract participate in public awareness and income-generating activities that fund club supplies.

 The program has served more than 700 youth in seven schools each year and has shown promising results.
 For example, several schools have successfully cultivated enterprise gardens that produce fresh vegetables that support a school lunch program; students demonstrate an understanding of supply and demand and have gained the skills needed to start a business.
 EdSystems has supported the work by providing ongoing training to the program coordinator and teachers, monitoring program progress, and sharing lessons learned in student engagement from the Success Network SAC.
 Most recently, building from the Illinois PaCE Framework, EdSystems co-designed a local PaCE Framework that reflects the key transition points in the Tanzanian education system from primary through secondary and high school.
-In 2024, EdSystems will focus on supporting teachers in implementing the framework and evaluating program effectiveness.
+EdSystems has been supporting teachers in implementing the framework and evaluating program effectiveness.

 The Latest